Outbound Configuration

 3. Your domain should be publicly available and your server certificate should be issued by a certificate authority included on Visa’s trusted authority list here

-9. Allowlist the Visa Outbound public IP 198.241.162.104 at your end so that Visa notification requests are not blocked.
+11. Allowlist the Visa Outbound public IP 198.241.162.104 at your end so that Visa notification requests are not blocked.

-Once your outbound configuration is approved for a project, Visa Developer issues an HTTP POST request to the URL specified every time an associated event is triggered.
+Once your outbound callback configuration is approved for a project, Visa Developer issues an HTTP POST request to the URL specified every time an associated event is triggered.
 The request's (outbound call) POST parameters will contain XML/JSON data relevant to the event that triggered the request.

-Editing Outbound Configuration
+Editing Outbound Callback Configuration

-Note: If you only change the Path parameter, it will not require a re-approval from Visa.
+Note: If you only change the "Path" parameter, it will not require a re-approval from Visa.

-Rejecting Outbound Configuration
+Rejecting Outbound Callback Configuration

 Visa may reject your submitted outbound configuration if there is an issue in verification.
-If rejected, you will see the configuration in “Rejected” state on Visa Developer and rejection comments will be available under Details.
+If rejected, you will see the configuration in “Rejected” state on Visa Developer and rejection comments will be available under "Details."

-Outbound Configuration Setup Requirements
+Outbound Callback Configuration Setup Requirements

 Two-Way SSL (Mutual Authentication) requires certificate exchange for the client and server to identify themselves and establish a tunnel.
-Refer to the Mutual Authentication blog for more details.

 For Sandbox: